 1. Afternoon Tea Double Decker Bus Tour of London

 One of the best ways to explore London is on an afternoon tea bus tour.
 It’s a specialized tour that let’s you indulge in afternoon tea while seeing the highlights of London!
 The tour picks you up from either Trafalgar Square or Victoria Coach Station and shows you the highlights of London in about 1.5 hours.
-The tour hits up the major sights like Big Ben, the London Eye, Buckingham Palace, Notting Hill, Harrods and more!
+The tour hits up the major sights in London like Big Ben, the London Eye, Buckingham Palace, Notting Hill, Harrods and more!

 The real highlight of the tour is, of course, the food!
 You get to enjoy everything that a classic afternoon tea includes which means you get an assortment of sweet desserts and savory finger sandwiches.
 No afternoon tea would be complete without scones and jams which this tea also comes with.
 You get your pick of tea (my vote’s for the classic Earl Grey!) in addition to juice.
 As a bonus, you also get to take home your tea cup!